danielkraeme76/ShortcutFactory/README.md

 ## 🖥️ Features

-- 🔍 Recursively scans source folders for `.vstpreset` files
+- 🔍 Recursively scans source folders for files of the previously determined filetype
 - 🔗 Creates `.lnk` shortcuts with absolute paths
 - 📁 Places all shortcuts flat in a single target folder
 - 🧾 Generates a concise log file named `_LOGS.txt`